December 01, 2025

 How Do Autoclaves Work?

-Once medical waste is placed in the bins that go inside the autoclave, air is evacuated from the vessel, creating a negative pressure.
-Next, high-pressure, high-temperature steam is introduced for a defined period of time.
-This validated time, temperature, and pressure is designed to kill the pathogens found in the waste.
-The lack of air and high-pressure ensure the steam penetrates into the material, raising the temperature throughout, not just on the surface.
-This is tested through a spore testing process discussed in further detail below.
+Once medical waste is placed in the bins that go inside the autoclave, air is evacuated from the vessel, creating negative pressure.
+Next, high-pressure, high-temperature steam is introduced for a defined duration, with validated parameters for time, temperature, and pressure established to effectively eliminate pathogens present in the waste.
+The combination of negative and positive pressure ensures thorough steam penetration, raising the internal temperature of the material rather than simply heating its surface.
+Effectiveness is verified through spore testing, which is described in detail below.

 Temperatures can range from 121 to 163 degrees Celsius, and pressures can range from 40 to 80 PSI, depending on the autoclave size and amount of material.
 Waste is typically kept at a high temperature and pressure for 20 to 30 minutes.
 Once the cycle is complete, steam is evacuated from the autoclave, the pressure is released, and the autoclave is now safe to open.